How can we help?

 CLV is vital for a financial advisor to understand because it leads to better decision-making processes in several key areas.

-Client Retention and Effective Resource Allocation
+The Role of Client Retention and Efficient Resource Allocation

 The primary reason CLV is important is client retention.
 Generating more revenues from existing clients is less expensive than acquiring new ones.
 However, not all clients bring in the same amount of revenue, and measuring CLV allows you to know which ones are more important to your firm’s profitability.
 These are the clients you will want to focus on deepening relationships with in order to insure both excellent service and retention of valuable business.
 Knowing your CLV allows you to make better decisions regarding resource allocation with regard to the tradeoff between service to existing clients and new client acquisition.